Protecting Parkland: Save Golden Pond

 Emilia's study (research deck and New York Post article) showed us that the pond's depth fell dramatically, and since shallow water warms faster than deeper water, we can assume that there is now less marine life in the pond.
 Along with depth calculations and a cleanup with trail maintenance, Emilia took readings of the pond water quality in the morning (around 7 am).

 Results show that the depths of the pond have changed by as much as 7 feet and 3 inches.
+Now the pond is a maximum of 2 feet deep - leaving little space for plants and wildlife to live.
 We are pleased to have had the pleasure to connect Emilia with our resident conservationist, Dana Gumb, and also Michael Feller, former Chief Naturalist of NYC Parks from 1987 to 2014 and current Chair of Conservation for Friends of Alley Pond Park.
 Michael was one of two local environmentalists Emilia worked with to measure the depth of the pond.
+Emi also worked with Friends of Crocheron to bring together stewardship & trail work experts to lead a volunteer event, to cleanup around the pond and protect the pond from future erosion.

 More Debris Has Caused the Lower Water Level